theriftlab/immanuel-python/README.md

 # Immanuel

-Immanuel is a Python >= 3.10 package to painlessly provide your application with simple yet detailed chart-centric astrology data such as planets, points, signs, houses, aspects, weightings, etc. all based on the [Swiss Ephemeris](https://github.com/astrorigin/pyswisseph).
+Immanuel is a Python >= 3.10 package to painlessly provide your application with simple yet detailed chart-centric astrology data for planets, points, signs, houses, aspects, weightings, etc. all based on the [Swiss Ephemeris](https://github.com/astrorigin/pyswisseph).
 Extra calculations, notably secondary progressions and dignity scores, are modeled on those of [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).

+Data for natal charts, solar returns, progressions, and composites are available, as well as the ability to point the aspects from any one chart instance to the planets in another, creating a flexible method to build synastries.

-Simply pass a date and coordinates to one of the available chart classes, and the returned instance will contain all data necessary to construct a full astrological chart.
+Simply pass in a date and coordinates to one of the available chart classes, and the returned instance will contain all data necessary to construct a full astrological chart.
 A serializer is bundled to easily output all data as JSON, or it can simply be printed out as human-readable text.

 ## Documentation